Bartainment: the concept that reinvents classic bars

 https://www.freepik.com

-In London, Boom Battle Bar is a hit.
+In London, Boom Battle Bar is a smash hit.
 Digital darts, beer pong, shuffleboard, karaoke, augmented reality… every table becomes a playground.
-The result: a 20% increase in annual turnover since its launch.
-This success is inspiring many European cities, including Paris, Barcelona, and Amsterdam.
+The result: a 20% increase in annual revenue since its launch.
+A success that has inspired many European cities, including Paris, Barcelona, and Amsterdam.
 The concept?
-To offer much more than a pint: to offer an adventure to be experienced with friends .
+To offer much more than just a pint: to provide an adventure to experience with friends .

-At Perpette Bar in Paris, you can toast in a prison cell transformed into a cocktail bar, while at The All Out Amsterdam , you can alternate between neon mini-golf, an indoor climbing wall and an interactive dance floor.
-All with a drink in hand and an Instagrammable .
+At Perpette Bar in Paris, you can toast in a prison cell transformed into a cocktail bar, while at The All Out Amsterdam , you can alternate between neon mini-golf, an indoor climbing wall, and an interactive dance floor.
+All this, with a drink in hand and an Instagrammable .

 A leisure market that extends beyond parks

-The success of bartainment is part of a broader trend: the hybridization of leisure venues .
-Today, consumers want to live complete experiences: to relax, have fun, socialize and have a memorable moment all in one place.
-The bar is thus becoming a multifunctional space , where people no longer just come to “have a drink”, but to create memories.
+The success of bartainment is part of a broader trend: the hybridization of leisure spaces .
+Today, consumers want complete experiences: to relax, have fun, socialize, and create memorable moments, all in one place.
+The bar is thus becoming a multifunctional space , where people no longer just come to "have a drink," but to make memories.

-The impact is immediate on dwell times and average basket sizes.
-A customer who stays two hours to play, laugh, and post stories is a customer who consumes more, without feeling like they're spending.
+The impact is immediate on dwell time and average spend.
+A customer who stays for two hours to play, laugh and post stories is a customer who consumes more, without necessarily feeling like they are spending.

-This is where bartainment stands out from simple game or quiz bars.
-It's not a bar with activities , but a bar designed around the activity.
-The game is integrated from the design stage.
-We don't add an arcade machine in the corner of the room: we rethink the customer journey, the atmosphere, the furniture, and the interaction.
+This is where bartainment distinguishes itself from simple game or quiz bars.
+It's not a bar with activities , but a bar designed around activity.
+Gaming is integrated from the very beginning of the space's design.
+You don't just add an arcade machine in the corner; you rethink the customer journey, the atmosphere, the furniture, and the interaction.

-The biggest hits in the sector are those who have managed to create strong, Instagrammable universes , capable of generating word of mouth, enthusiastic customer feedback and, above all... emotional loyalty.
+The biggest hits in the sector are those that have been able to create strong and Instagrammable universes , capable of generating word-of-mouth, enthusiastic customer feedback and above all… emotional loyalty.

 A young, curious audience in search of meaning

-Bartainment primarily targets 25-35 year olds , an urban, connected audience that is very sensitive to experiences “to be lived”.
-This generation is looking to do something new with their evening , to escape from the daily grind , to reconnect IRL with their friends.
+Bartainment primarily targets 25-35 year olds , an urban, connected audience highly receptive to "experiences to be had."
+This generation seeks to do something unique with their evening , to break free from the everyday routine , and to reconnect with their friends in real life.

-In the digital age, the physical becomes central again... provided it is extraordinary .
+In the age of all things digital, the physical is once again becoming central… provided it is extraordinary .

 How to ride the trend?

-For leisure and catering professionals, bartainment offers new opportunities for diversification .
+For leisure operators and restaurant professionals, bartainment offers new diversification opportunities .
 Here are some keys to success:

-• Create an immersive atmosphere from the moment you enter: lights, music, staff outfits, creative menus, etc.
+• Create an immersive atmosphere from the moment you enter: lighting, music, staff uniforms, creative menus…

-• Highlight the experience on social media : photogenic decor, TikTok challenges, dedicated hashtags
+• Highlighting the experience on social media : photogenic decor, TikTok challenges, dedicated hashtags

-• Encourage conviviality : team games, group formulas, festive atmosphere
+• Encouraging conviviality : group games, group activities, festive atmosphere

-• Focus on storytelling : every evening must be a story to be experienced
+• Focus on storytelling : each evening should be a story to be experienced.

 Bartainment in France: already underway

-Although France still lags behind the United Kingdom and the Netherlands, initiatives are multiplying.
-From quiz bars in Lille to immersive themed bars in Paris, and hybrid concepts in Lyon and Marseille, the initial signs are promising.
+Even though France still lags behind the UK or the Netherlands, initiatives are multiplying.
+From quiz bars in Lille to immersive themed bars in Paris, and hybrid concepts in Lyon or Marseille, the initial signs are promising.

 The challenge?
-Convince professionals that bartainment is not a gimmick, but a profitable model , capable of renewing attendance, attracting a younger clientele and generating additional revenue (paid games, private events, premium cards, etc.).
+To convince professionals that bartainment is not a gimmick, but a profitable model , capable of renewing attendance, attracting a younger clientele and generating additional revenue (paid games, private events, premium cards, etc.).

 from August